i-e-b/SnivellingGit/README.md

 * show / hide unmerged remote branches (plus fetch all)
 * Change visualisation settings
 * flattened history by default (only unmerged branches spread out); Ancestry trace for indiviual commits (like gitk does); Per contributor display (column per person).
+* option to attribute-tag the last commit before a merge to show branch history?

 ### Implementation details